tylerharter/cs301-projects/fall18/p9/README.md

 ## 4 `write_json` function

 > input(s) to this function:
-> * data_dir : a string representation of the directory to be searched.
+> * data_dir: a string representation of the directory to be searched.
-> * output_filename : the name of the file to be written to
+> * output_filename: the name of the file to be written to

 This function calls the read_and_clean_all() function on the data_dir given to it, **sorts the resulting list of dictionaries based on the username in ascending order** and then writes the resulting list of dictionaries as a **JSON File** to the filename specified by the "output_filename" parameter.
 We've provided the sort_list_of_dicts() function from P7 to help you do this.

-You should be able to test out this specific function by typing in the following at the command line :
+You should be able to test out this specific function by typing in the following at the command line:

 ```(bash)
 python main.py write_json sample_data out.json